Simon Jude – Environmental decision making research

 Marine environmental risks – Understanding and managing the complex risks and trade-offs associated with climate change, marine renewable energy developments and marine spatial planning.

-I lead the Decision Science Group within the Cranfield Environment Centre at Cranfield University.
-I’m also the the Cranfield Centre Manager for the Data, Risk and Environmental Analytical Methods (DREAM) Centre for Doctoral Training, which has received funding from NERC and the ESRC, and am leading the UKCRIC/EPSRC funded Cranfield University Urban Observatory.
+Previous roles include leading the Decision Science Group, within Cranfield Environment Centre, and being a Co-Investigator and Cranfield Centre Manager for the Data, Risk and Environmental Analytical Methods (DREAM) Centre for Doctoral Training, which received funding from NERC and the ESRC.
+I also led the UKCRIC/EPSRC funded Cranfield University Urban Observatory.

 Further details of my research can be found on my projects or Cranfield webpages.